slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On business and entrepreneurship

 <!--
+> *"Microsoft is always two years away from failure." -- Bill Gates*
+> *"Money never starts an idea; it is the idea that starts the money." -- William J. Cameron*
+> *"You can't just ask customers what they want and then try to give that to them.
+By the time you get it built, they'll want something new." -- Steve Jobs*
+> *"We've reached the end of incrementalism.
+Only those companies that are capable of creating industry revolutions will prosper in the new economy. -- Gary Hamel*
 > *"Assumptions create hypothetical people.
 Curiosity guides you to real people.
 Real people have real cash.
 Real cash is more sustainable tha hypothetical cash.
 It's no surprise that hype is fabricated from the hypothetical. (...)
 To earn your First Paying Costumer, go help somebody."
 -- Morgan Housel*
+> *"Don’t work for a company you would not invest money in, because when you are working you are investing the most valuable thing you have: your time."*

 - sustainable design is just good design.
 - Platonic products rarely work.